-- 1. Homework and Class Assignments 100 points (varied points each)
+1. Homework and Class Assignments 100 points (varied points each)

-- 2. Test 1 (Mid-term examination) 50 points

-3. Test 3 (Final examination) 100 points

-Total 250 points
+2. Test 1 (Mid-term examination 3.
+Test 3 (Final examination) 50 points 100 points Total 250 points

 From time-to-time assignments to be completed in class will be required.
 These assignments cannot be made up.
 They will be unannounced as these assignments will occur depending on class progress and time available.
-Both the mid-term and the final examination may be project-based.